Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/_index.md

 ---
-title: "Structure of free@home Addons"
+title: "Structure of ABB free@home Addons"
 draft: false
 weight: 200
 ShowTOC: true
 ---

-##  Structure of free@home Addons
+##  Structure of ABB free@home Addons

 An Addon is a single `.tar` archive that contains the following files: